Originally published April 27, 2015 for the A to Z Challenge.

 Jessica woke up to the smell of pancakes and bacon.
 She opened her eyes, and was blinded by the sun bearing through the white blinds of the window to the right of the bed.
 She raised herself above the covers and looked around the room, trying to piece together where she was.
 The room was slightly messy.
 The door was standing ajar and behind it, the hamper was overflowing with clothes, mostly shirts—t-shirts, button downs, Polos.
 Jessica looked down and realized she was also wearing a t-shirt.
 It hung on her loosely—part of her should exposed.
 She sniffed the collar.
 It smelled of mint cologne.

 On the mahogany dresser to her left, lined up against the mirror, were bottles of Axe body spray, all different scents—Apollo, Gold Temptation, Anarchy, Phoenix, Essence.
 Of the nine drawers on the dresser, five of them had been pulled open.
 They hung over the floor—a few so low, she thought they would fall.
 Each drawer was stuffed with clothes.
 Shirtsleeves and pants legs dangled over the handles.
 Jessica got out of bed, the hem of the t-shirt kissing her thighs just above the knees, and folded the clothes neatly into the drawers pushing them closed.
-When she came to the top left drawer, the underwear drawer, she perused through it, looking at batteries, dirty socks, and socks with holes and the toes and heels, several pairs of plaid boxers, and a few briefs.
+When she came to the top left drawer, the underwear drawer, she perused through it, looking at batteries, dirty socks, and socks with holes at the toes and heels, several pairs of plaid boxers, and a few briefs.

 Behind her, there was a knock on the door.
 She turned around to see Bruce holding a tray of food.
 She immediately slammed the drawer shut and fell back onto the bed, pulling the covers over her.